rkitchen/exceRpt/README.md

 CONTENTS:

-smallRNA_pipeline -- This choreographs the processing, filtering, and alignment of a single smallRNA-seq sample.
+exceRpt_smallRNA -- This choreographs the processing, filtering, and alignment of a single smallRNA-seq sample.
 The script is a makefile and

 mergePipelineRuns -- This script will take as input a directory containing 1 or more subdirectories or zipfiles containing output from the pipeline above.
 In this way, results from 1 or more smallRNA-seq samples can be combined, several QC plots are generated, and the read-counts are normalised ready for downstream analysis by clustering and/or differential expression.